santosomichelle/Data_Science_ESS/README.md

-# Data_Science_ESS
+# Michelle_Master_Repo
-Michelle has created a repository to store all her work related to the Data Science in ESS course.
+This is a master repository where I will store research, data, scripts, and manuscripts.